sappelhoff/eeg_positions/README.md

 in 3D for the `10-20`, `10-10`, or even `10-05` system.** There are also utility functions to project the 3D locations to 2D space and plot them.

+## Cite

+If you find this repository useful and want to cite it in your work, please go to the [Zenodo record](https://doi.org/10.5281/zenodo.3718568) and obtain the appropriate citation from the *"Cite as"* section there.

 ## At a glance

 - The electrode locations are computed on a geometrical sphere centered on the